suxyu/archgw/docs/source/concepts/llm_provider.rst

    from openai import OpenAI

     # Initialize the Arch client
-   client = OpenAI(base_url="http://127.0.0.12000/")
+    client = OpenAI(base_url="http://127.0.0.1:2000/")

-   # Define your LLM provider and prompt
+    # Define your model and messages
-   llm_provider = "openai"
+    model = "llama3.2"
-   prompt = "What is the capital of France?"
+    messages = [{"role": "user", "content": "What is the capital of France?"}]

-   # Send the prompt to the LLM through Arch
+    # Send the messages to the LLM through Arch
-   response = client.completions.create(llm_provider=llm_provider, prompt=prompt)
+    response = client.chat.completions.create(model=model, messages=messages)

     # Print the response
-   print("LLM Response:", response)
+    print("LLM Response:", response.choices[0].message.content)